registerbyu/registerbyu/README.md

 ## Getting Started
 #############################

-Tou can open this project in any IDE you want.
+You can open this project in any IDE you want.
 Typical is IntelliJ.
 With intelliJ you can simply do File > Open.. then select the build.gradle file it should pull in the whole project.
 If your using eclipse you can go: File>Import>Gradle (If this is not an option,